Hours & Directions

 The Crape Myrtle Capital of Texas will be in full-bloom for the 4th of July weekend and ready to help you celebrate Independence Day!
 Here's everything you need to know to plan a fun and memorable patriotic weekend for you, your family and friends in Waxahachie, Texas:

-The KID ZONE will offer FREE activities for the children to enjoy at the Waxahachie Sports Complex from 6 pm-9 pm.
-There will also be a variety of food vendors for families to purchase from in the food court featuring Flavor After Flavor, Lollipops Little Red Wagon, Tommy's Hot Dogs, PaPi's Tacos, Good Directions BBQ, Prickly Boba Tea and Gelu Italian Ice DFW.
+The Whataburger KID ZONE will offer FREE activities for the children to enjoy at the Waxahachie Sports Complex from 6 p.m.-9 p.m.
+There will also be a variety of food vendors for families to purchase from in the food court featuring Good Directions BBQ, Kingaling Smoked Turkey Legs, The Taco Station, Apa's Lemonade Shack, Tuscan Slice Pizza, Prickly Boba, Frios Gourmet Pops, Tommy's Hot Dogs and Dallas Ice Cream.

 Spectators are encouraged to tune their radio to KBEC 1390 AM/99.1 FM during the fireworks show for a special simulcast of patriotic music choreographed to the fireworks.
 Lawn chairs, blankets and coolers are allowed at the Waxahachie Sports Complex; however, personal fireworks are prohibited.